Brandon Crawford Player Props: Giants vs. Blue Jays

-The San Francisco Giants, including Brandon Crawford (.276 batting average in his past 10 games), battle starting pitcher Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.
+The San Francisco Giants, including Brandon Crawford (.290 batting average in his past 10 games), battle starter Trevor Richards and the Toronto Blue Jays at Rogers Centre, Wednesday at 7:07 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Diamondbacks.
+In his last game he had a one-hit performance (1-for-3) against the Blue Jays.

 Brandon Crawford Game Info & Props vs. the Blue Jays